 Concentricity

-Concentricity is often called coaxiality and it is the amount of deviation an axis of a circular object can have with respect to a reference axis.
+Concentricity is often called coaxiality and it is the amount of deviation an axis of a circular object can have concerning a reference axis.
 Typically concentricity is a complex tolerance as you need to measure an intangible axis instead of a readily available surface.

 Concentricity tolerance drawing call out